sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 A more advanced coloring technique called **bicoloring** allows combining forward and reverse modes, because the recovery of the Jacobian leverages both columns (JVPs) and rows (VJPs) <d-cite key="hossainComputingSparseJacobian1998"></d-cite> <d-cite key="colemanEfficientComputationSparse1998"></d-cite>.

-Figure 19 shows bicoloring on a toy example in which no pair of columns or rows is structurally orthogonal.
+Figure 20 shows bicoloring on a toy example in which no pair of columns or rows is structurally orthogonal.
 Even with ASD, the Jacobian computation would require $5$ JVPs in forward-mode or $4$ VJPs in reverse mode.
-If we use both modes simultaneously, we can recover the full Jacobian by computing only $1$ JVP and $1$ VJP.
+However, if we use both modes simultaneously, we can recover the full Jacobian by computing only $1$ JVP and $1$ VJP.

-{% include figure.html path="assets/img/2025-04-28-sparse-autodiff/bicoloring.svg" class="img-fluid" %}
+{% include figure.html path="assets/img/2025-04-28-sparse-autodiff/bicoloring.svg" class="img-50" %}
 <div class="caption">
-    Figure 19: Bicoloring on a toy example with a dense row and a dense column.
+    Figure 20: Bicoloring on a toy example with a dense row and a dense column.
 </div>

 ## Second order